openpnp/openpnp/Visual-Homing.md

 Ideally, every relevant location on your machine should be more or less flush with this same Z plane, e.g. feeders should be "sunken" so parts are picked near this Z coordinate.
 But don't bother if this principle is not perfectly adhered to.
 OpenPnP has a rich and growing system of calibrations that can compensate out errors.

+## Use Issues & Solutions

+Use [[Issues and Solutions]] to setup Visual Homing.
+It will be offered in the right sequence, after you have configured the needed basics.

+The following instructions are for manual setup.

 ## Creating the Fiducial Part

 If you started from a standard OpenPnP installation, there is already a fiducial package `FIDUCIAL-1X2` defined.
 Otherwise, create it with these settings: